Concentrated animal feeding operation: Negative effects on minority populations

-Low income and minority populations suffer disproportionately from proximity to CAFO and pollution and waste.
-These populations suffer the most due to their lack of political clout to oppose construction of CAFOs and are often not economically capable of simply moving somewhere else.
+Low income and minority populations suffer disproportionately from proximity to CAFOs and pollution and waste.
+These populations suffer the most due to their lack of political clout to oppose the construction of CAFOs and are often not economically capable of simply moving somewhere else.

 In southern United States, the "Black Belt", a roughly crescent-shaped geological formation of dark fertile soil in the Southern United States well suited to cotton farming, has seen the long-lasting effects of slavery.
-During and after the Civil War, this area consisted mostly of black people who worked as sharecroppers and tenant farmers.
+During and after the Civil War, this area consisted mostly of people who worked as sharecroppers and tenant farmers.
 Due to ongoing discrimination in land sales and lending, many African American farmers were systematically deprived of farmland.
 Today, communities in the Black Belt experience poverty, poor housing, unemployment, poor health care and have little political power when it comes to the building of CAFOs.
 Black and brown people living near CAFOs often lack the resources to leave compromised areas and are further trapped by plummeting property values and poor quality of life.
 In addition to financial problems, CAFOs are also protected by "right-to-farm" law that protects them from residents that are living in CAFO occupied communities.

 Not only are communities surrounded negatively affected by CAFOs, but the workers themselves experience harm from being on the job.
-In a study done in North Carolina that focused on twenty one Latino chicken catchers for a poultry-processing plant, the work place was found to be forcefully high intensity labor with high potential for injury and illness including trauma, respiratory illness, drug use and musculoskeletal injuries.
+In a study done in North Carolina that focused on twenty one Latino chicken catchers for a poultry-processing plant, the work place was found to be forcefully high-intensity labor with high potential for injury and illness including trauma, respiratory illness, drug use and musculoskeletal injuries.
 Workers were also found to have little training about the job or safety.
 In the United States, agricultural workers are engaged in one of the most hazardous jobs in the country.

 CAFO workers have historically been African American but there has been a surge of Hispanic and often undocumented Hispanic workers.
 Between 1980 and 2000, there was a clear shift in an ethnic and racially diverse workforce, led by Hispanic workforce growth.[7]
 Oftentimes, CAFO owners will preferably hire Hispanic workers because they are low-skilled workers who are willing to work longer hours and do more intensive work.
 Due to this, there are increased ICE raids on meat processing plants.